Why trade Bank of England meetings with IG?

 1 Based on revenue excluding FX (published half yearly financial statements, June 2019).

 2 The views of each member are not fixed and are likely to vary over time as a result of changes in the economy and the government’s inflation rate targets.
-This table illustrates where MPC members are thought to stand at the time writing (18 October 2017).
+This table illustrates where Bank of England members are thought to stand at the time writing (7 January 2020).

 IGA, may distribute information/research produced by its respective foreign marketing partners within the IG Group of companies pursuant to an arrangement under Regulation 32C of the Financial Advisers Regulations.
 Where the research is distributed in Singapore to a person who is not an Accredited Investor, Expert Investor or an Institutional Investor, IGA accepts legal responsibility for the contents of the report to such persons only to the extent required by law.
 Singapore recipients should contact IGA at 6390 5118 for matters arising from, or in connection with the information distributed.